querqy/querqy-docs/docs/source/querqy/solr-plugin-configuration.rst

 * The info logging for query rewriters
 * The parser for the user query string
 * Changing the rewriter request handler path (Querqy 5)
+* Configuring how rewriter definitions are stored in ZooKeeper

 .. _querqy-unknown-rewriters: